-A round of new tariffs taking effect on Sept.
-24 affect 5,745 Chinese goods totaling $200 billion in imports, a move that could seriously impact facilities budgets.
+U.S. and Chinese officials are discussing a potential end to the trade war between the two countries that levied tariffs on about 5,750 Chinese goods totaling $200 billion in imports, a move that could seriously impact facilities budgets.

-The initial tariffs start at 10 percent, but will climb to 25 percent starting on Jan.
+The initial tariffs started at 10 percent when they were originally levied in September 2018, but climbed to 25 percent starting on Jan.
 1, 2019.

-The list of goods subject to the newest tariffs include these common facilities products:
+The list of goods subject to the newest tariffs includes these common facilities products:

 - Pesticides, insecticides, fungicides and rodenticides